globalizejs/globalize/README.md

 and number formatting performance.
 Although Ecma-402 support is improving among modern browsers and even Node.js, the functionality and locale coverage level varies between different environments.
-Globalize needs to do more research and testings to support it reliably.
+Globalize needs to do more research and testings to use it reliably.

 For alternative libraries and more, check out this [JavaScript globalization overview](http://rxaviers.github.io/javascript-globalization/).